 Introduction

 Next generation sequencing technology has ushered in a revolution in evolutionary biology and ecology.
 This revolution has spurred various studies in the field of molecular barcoding.
-Next generation sequencing-based barcoding comes with a small workload, is cost efficient1, and provides ecologists with a means to infer identifications for large numbers of taxa in a given community.
+Next generation sequencing-based barcoding comes with a small workload, is cost efficient1, and provides ecologists with a means to identify large numbers of taxa in a given community.
 The resulting leap in throughput has allowed large-scale metabarcoding of entire ecosystems2,3,4,5 and promises unprecedented insights into ecosystem function and assembly through the recovery of species richness, food web structure, cryptic species, and hidden diversity, such as internal parasitoids6,7,8,9.
-Nevertheless, a critical, but not yet sufficiently understood application of metabarcoding approaches is the potential estimation of species abundances10.
+Nevertheless, a critical, but not yet sufficiently understood application, of metabarcoding approaches is the potential estimation of species abundances10.

 The difficulty in inferring abundances of taxa stems largely from the numerous biases incurred through commonly used PCR approaches.
 The main reason for this difficulty is that sequence divergence in priming sites affects priming (and subsequently amplification) efficiency directly11.
 Furthermore, there are other factors inherent to the targeted sequence that can bias amplification as well.
 For example, short sequences are amplified preferentially in amplicon mixes of variable length (e.g. ribosomal DNA), and templates of very low or very high GC content amplify less well.
 Mitochondrial genes are known to integrate into the nuclear genome as nonfunctional pseudogenes, which often coamplify during PCR12.
 Another confounding factor in the recovery of abundance estimates from PCR approaches is copy number variation (CNV) of the target locus13.
 All these factors can lead to flawed abundance estimates from amplicon sequencing data, even with highly conserved priming sites14,15.